 Example Aborting a Measurement CONF:VOLT:DC TRIG:SOUR BUS INIT ABOR Function: DC voltage.
 Trigger source is BUS trigger.
 Place multimeter in wait-for-trigger state.
 Abort waiting for a trigger and place multimeter in idle state.
-Comments settings of the trigger system.
-When the gger system will respond as it did before "Trigger ignored" error is generat command or TRG common com BORt returns the multimeter to the idle state for TRIGger:SOURce BUS.
-The Trigger ignored" error is generated when a Group Execute Trigger (GET) but command or TRG common command is executed after an ABORt command which puts the multimeter into the idle state).
+Comments er settings of the trigger system.
+When the trigger system will respond as it did before "Trigger ignored" error is gene to the idle state for TRIGger:SOURce BUS.
+The erated when a Group Execute Trigger (GET) bus ommand is executed after an ABORt command o the idle state).

 - Related Commands: INITiate, TRIGger - RST Condition: After a a RST, the multimeter acts as though an ABORt has occurred.

 There are five math operations available (AVERage, DB, DBM, LIMit, and NULL), only one can be enabled at a time.
 Each performs a mathematical operation on every reading or stores data on a series of readings.
 The selected math operation remains in effect until you disable it, change functions, turn off the power, or perform a remote interface reset.
 The math operations use one or more internal registers.
 You can preset the values in some of the registers, while others hold the results of the math operation.

 The following table shows the math/measurement function combinations allowed.
-Each "x" indicates an allowable combination.
+Each "X" indicates an allowable combination.
 If you choose a math operation that is not allowed with the present measurement function, math is turned off.
 If you select a valid math operation and then change to one that is invalid, a "Settings conflict" error is generated over the remote interface.
 For null and dB measurements, you must turn on the math operation before writing to their math registers.